 Social isolation and loneliness have been linked to many serious health conditions in older adults, including increased rates of anxiety, depression, dementia, and even increased risk of stroke and heart disease.

 When possible, make time for social activities both in and outside the home.
 If mobility allows, exercise and walking clubs are great options.
-Or art classes or book clubs might be a good fit.
+Art classes or book clubs might also be a good fit for seniors.

 4. Ask for Help

 Sometimes, it is best to know when caregiving should be turned over to professionals.
-There are many options in elderly care facilities, depending on the independence level of the adult.
+There are many options in elderly care facilities or at-home caregivers, depending on the independence level of the adult.
+The best option is often to hire a NDIS Service provider to help senior citizens with severe limitations or disabilities.

 And those that wish to stay in their homes may be able to do so with the help of a home health care professional.